The $\Lambda$-coalescent speed of coming down from infinity: Definitions and preliminaries

 Recently, Bertoin and Le Gall \cite{blg3} observed that this condition is equivalent to the following requirement: define

 where $\nu(dx)=x^{-2}\Lambda(dx)$, then

 where the right-hand side is finite for some (and then automatically for all) $a >0$.
-Somewhat remarkably, the divergence rate function $v$ is given (cf.~definition (\ref{Ev}) in the next section) in terms of the right hand side in (\ref{EequivaleG}).
-The condition (\ref{EequivaleG}) is well-known in the L\'evy processes literature as the Grey's criterion for extinction of the underlying continuous-state branching process.
+Somewhat remarkably, the divergence rate function $v$ is given [cf. definition (\ref{Ev}) in the next section] in terms of the right-hand side in (\ref{EequivaleG}).
+The condition (\ref{EequivaleG}) is well known in the L\'{e}vy processes literature as the Grey's criterion for extinction of the underlying continuous-state branching process.
 We refer the reader to \cite{bbl2} for further explanation of the above connections.